-The Downtown Parking Maintenance District includes all public parking in the downtown area, including the parking adjacent to the Sunnyvale Town Center.
+The Downtown Parking Maintenance District includes all public parking in the downtown area, including the parking adjacent to the Sunnyvale Town Center which is under ownership of the Redevelopment Agency and leased to the mall.
 However, the mall pays its own maintenance and is self-parked; therefore, they do not pay an assessment.